MathiasBal/praxisprojekt/README.md

 After this, you can source all the different code files for the graphs in the subfolder graphs code in the code folder in any order you want, they are independent.

-To load the final report, simply source the correctedPresentation.qmd in the presentation folder.
+To load the original and final presentations, simply source the originalPresentation.pptx and correctedPresentation.qmd in the presentation folder.

 ### Directory Structure: